 SWIFT stands for the Society for Worldwide Interbank Financial Telecommunication.
 It’s a secure messaging network banks and financial institutions use to send standardized instructions for international money transfers.

 SWIFT payments are a secure way to send money overseas through the SWIFT network, which banks use to communicate.
-Businesses commonly use SWIFT payments for international trade, investments, and paying foreign workers.
+Businesses commonly use SWIFT payments for international trade and investments and for paying foreign workers.

 Advantages of Choosing SWIFT for Your Transfer Needs